meerbex/EnhancedTipCalculator/README.md

 # EnhancedTipCalculator
-# This is more enhanced Tip Calculator with new features
+This is more enhanced Tip Calculator with new features

+# Author: Meerbek Akimzhanov